LucianaGal/Customer-Churn-Analysis/README.md

 # Customer Churn Analysis

-This project uses Tableau to visualize and analyze the factors contributing to customer churn in a telecommunications company.
-The goal is to identify patterns and variables that influence customer dropout in order to improve retention.
+This project uses Tableau to visualize and analyze the key factors contributing to customer churn in a telecommunications company.
+The goal is to uncover patterns that explain why customers leave and provide insights to improve retention strategies.

 ## Included Files